Sebastian Korda vs. Alexandre Muller: Prediction and Match Betting Odds | Zhuhai Championships

 Sebastian Korda vs. Alexandre Muller Trends and Insights

-- Muller is averaging 24.3 games per match (23.5 in best-of-three matches) through his 30 matches played in the past 12 months across all court surfaces, winning 47.8% of those games.
+- Muller has averaged 24.3 games per match (23.5 in best-of-three matches) in his 30 matches played in the past 12 months across all court types, while winning 47.8% of the games.

-- This is the first time that Korda and Muller have matched up in the last five years.
+- This is the first time that Korda and Muller have gone head-to-head in the last five years.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.